-- Teachers may change a course or level recommendation (up or down) until March 18, 2021. - Waivers must be submitted by March 20, 2021.
-The student's course selections will then be adjusted to reflect the waived-in course.
-In the absence of a modified course recommendation by the teacher or a waiver, the originally recommended course will remain and cannot be changed after March 20, 2021. - The school master schedule is built upon careful and deliberate on-time course selections made by students.
-During the course selection process, every effort should be made by students, parents and teachers to insure that the courses selected are appropriate for the students. - Alternate course selections for electives should also be selected carefully.
+- Teachers may change a course or level recommendation (up or down) until March 17, 2023. - A student wishing to enroll in an accelerated course that they were not recommended for would have to contact the appropriate department supervisor to initiate the recommendation override/waiver request process ASAP but no later than April 7, 2023. - The school master schedule is built upon students' careful and deliberate on-time course selections.
+During the course selection process, every effort should be made by students, parents, and teachers to ensure that the courses selected are appropriate for the students. - Alternate course selections for electives should also be selected carefully.
 In the event that an original elective choice or a particular combination of courses cannot be scheduled, alternatives will be utilized in the scheduling process.
 Substitutions for alternates cannot be made after the course selection deadline. - Any changes made after the master schedule is built adversely affect the enrollment balances of classes.

-Therefore, NO COURSE CHANGES ARE PERMITTED AFTER March 20, 2021 except if:
+Therefore, NO COURSE CHANGES ARE PERMITTED AFTER April 7, 2023 except if:

-- There is an error or omission in data entry; - A student's schedule is missing a graduation requirement;

-A student is ineligible for admission or must withdraw from Dual Enrollment courses at Brookdale Community College.
+- There is an error or omission in data entry: - A student's schedule is missing a graduation requirement; - A student is ineligible for admission or must withdraw from Dual Enrollment courses at Brookdale Community College.
 If a student withdraws from their Dual Enrollment courses, during the semester the student must submit their current grade report from Brookdale, which will indicate their course grades at the time of withdrawal.
 Just as a student at RFH would earn a WP or WF dependent on their numerical grade, the same will apply to Dual Enrollment students.